simpleaisafety/simpleaisafety/content/about/_index.md

 The "Simple AI Safety" team is Ethan, Markus, Arran and Omar.

-We believe that there is good reason to believe that AI (artificial intelligence) will have a severe negative impact on the world in the next years or decades.
+We believe that there is good reason to believe that AI (artificial intelligence) will have a severe negative impact on the world in the coming years or decades.

 A big reason why these risks are being neglected is lack of awareness, in